Skip to content

 write(driver::ArchGDALDriver, fn::AbstractString, table; layer_name="data", crs::Union{GFT.GeoFormat,Nothing}=getcrs(table), driver::Union{Nothing,AbstractString}=nothing, options::Dict{String,String}=Dict(), geom_columns::Tuple{Symbol}=getgeometrycolumns(table), kwargs...)

 Write the provided table to fn using the ArchGDAL driver.
+Returns the path fn that was written.

 source